-4.8 Once a doctor or psychologist has received our letter, the doctor or psychologist may carry out medical or occupational psychological fitness examinations without supervision from another recognised doctor or psychologist.
-The letter of recognition will assign a reference number which must be included on the medical examination form.
+4.8 Once a doctor or psychologist has received our letter confirming recognition, the doctor or psychologist may carry out medical or occupational psychological fitness examinations without supervision from another recognised doctor or psychologist.
+The letter of recognition will assign a reference number which must be included on the medical examination form and in all correspondence with ORR.